Carnival in Spain - Tenerife & Cadiz

-When is Carnival?
+When and Where is Spanish Carnival?

 Carnival Traditions

-From "Quasimodo Sunday" until "Piñata Sunday" Carnival takes over Cádiz and, like in Tenerife, the festival bursts with color, music, and culture.
-The normally laid-back city becomes one huge street party, whose pinnacle is huge competition in which street musicians, choirs, quartets, compasas and chirigotas compete to create the most visually and musically original stage performances.
-After the competition, both winners and losers spill out in the Cádiz streets, join in the partying, and move through the Old Quarter singing songs, often with risqué, erotic, or satirical themes.
+After the competition, both winners and losers take the Cádiz carnival to the streets, joining in the party, and moving through the Old Quarter singing songs, often with risqué, erotic, or satirical themes.
 If you're heading south for the festivities, a costume is a must as you'll stick out if you go wearing simple jeans and a t-shirt.
-Spaniards flock to Cádiz from all over in groups wearing themed costumes that often poke fun of institutions, politics, celebrities, and current events.
-Nowhere else can you see flocks of nuns partying in the streets with "bird flu" chickens.
+Spaniards flock to Cádiz in groups from all over, wearing themed costumes that often poke fun at institutions, politics, celebrities, and current events.
+Nowhere else can you see herds of nuns partying in the streets with "bird flu" chickens.

 History of Carnival